Am I the only one still in love with Audrey and Katharine Hepburn?

 Spears, a pop-tart famous for her off-again, on-again virginity, last made noise for her generation juicy- smooching Madonna, the androgynous and talented boomer.

-If there’s one cogent indicator of how drastically things have chanced since “our day,” it is in generational celebrity.
+If there’s one cogent indicator of how drastically things have changed since “our day,” it is in generational celebrity.

 Sure, at some hapless level, little ever changes.
 Doris Day is reborn as Meg Ryan; Alan Ladd as Brad Pitt.
 Contemporary comparisons might even include Dorothy Lamour, Marilyn Monroe, and Liz Taylor, especially if Britney keeps up her current marriage pace.